niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## IP

+- [ ] channel length is out of sync, check for negative length in update channel length

+## Planned

 - [ ] 1. [x] buy second pi, 4gb 60$ new
 		1. [x] wait for used
 	2. [x] buy switch with POE